Navid-Rahman/Meals-App-Flutter/README.md

 The sample data used in the app is from MealsDB, an open-source database of meal recipes.

 ## Contact
-For more information or questions, feel free to contact:
+For more information or questions, feel free to contact: navidrahman92@gmail.com

-Your Name: navidrahman92@gmail.com